grafana/Grafana-Alloy-for-Beginners/README.md

 //Section 1

 logging {
-  format = "TODO: Fill this in"
-  level  = "TODO: Fill this in"
-  write_to = [TODO: Fill this in]
+  format = "//TODO: Fill this in" level  = "//TODO: Fill this in" write_to = [//TODO: Fill this in]
 }

 loki.relabel "alloy_logs" {
-   forward_to = [TODO: Fill this in]
+   forward_to = [//TODO: Fill this in]

     rule {
-        target_label = "TODO: Fill this in"
+        target_label = "//TODO: Fill this in"
-        replacement = "TODO: Fill this in"
+        replacement = "//TODO: Fill this in"
     }

     rule {
-        target_label = "TODO: Fill this in"
+        target_label = "//TODO: Fill this in"
-        replacement = "TODO: Fill this in"
+        replacement = "//TODO: Fill this in"
     }
 }

 loki.write "mythical" {
     endpoint {
-       url = "TODO: Fill this in"
+       url = "//TODO: Fill this in"
     }
 }
 ```